mikebell/mikebell.io/content/cv.md

 **Government Property Association** - Built and maintain a multi environment AWS setup for a transactional data processing platform.

-* Cloudformation and subsequent refactor to Terraform
+* Cloudformation and subsequent refactor to Terraform/Terragrunt
 * CodePipeline and Codebuild
 * RDS
 * Lambda (Python using Chalice)
 * Ansible
+* Github Actions

-**Unavailable** - PaaS for highly available multilingual static sites with a focus on security.
+**Large Company** - PaaS for highly available multilingual static sites with a focus on security.

 * Terraform/Terragrunt for a repeatable multi environment platform
-* CodePipeline and Codebuild
+* CodePipeline, Codebuild and CodeDeploy
 * API Gateway
 * Cognito
 * Cloudfront
 * ECR
+* ELB/ALB
+* VPC/EC2
+* S3

 #### DevOps Engineer (previously Senior Developer) - Convivio - June 2016 to February 2021